A German Shepherd puppy advertised on Craigslist and bought by a Vancouver couple died of parvovirus a week after they brought it home.

 - they met the seller in a parking lot of a store in Tacoma

 - the puppy showed signs of parvo soon after they brought it home

 As I wrote in October, once this story hit social media the Lake Stevens couple got “dozens” of emails from other people about similar incidents they had with the same guy.(some bought their puppies from a woman)” I saw similar comments in the conversation thread about the Tufton’s experience.
 Here are a couple of them:

 “I was also a victim. .. we got a German sheperd husky mix.
-I spoke with ashley myself and learned it was the same group of people.
-Russians we unfortunately had to put our baby Cole down.”
+We unfortunately had to put our baby Cole down.”

 You can find similar comments in this post in the Highline Times.

 The best way to avoid getting scammed by these people and stuck with hundreds of dollars in vet bills (and possibly a dead puppy) is simple:

 - DON’T BUY DOGS OFF CRAIGSLIST!
 While some of the ads may be legitimate, Craigslist is full of ads from scammers who steal dogs or get them on the cheap and then sell them for hundreds of dollars.

 - DON’T BUY DOGS FROM PEOPLE THAT INSIST ON MEETING YOU IN A PUBLIC PLACE.
 Scammers don’t want you to know their location because they don’t want the police or animal control showing up at their door if you file a complaint about the sick and possibly stolen puppy you bought from them.
 And some of them don’t want you to see the filthy, unhealthy environment where they keep their dogs.